Team building, CoPs and learning groups

 Creating effective collaborative learning groups in an online environment

-This 2009 paper by Jane Brindley, Christine Walti and Lisa Blaschke outlines key factors involved in creating effective collaborative learning groups.
-In particular, the paper focuses on specific instructional strategies that facilitate learner participation in small group projects, which result in an enhanced sense of community, increased skill acquisition, and better learning outcomes.
+This 2009 paper by Jane Brindley, Christine Walti and Lisa Blaschke highlights strategies for fostering collaboration in online learning groups.
+It focuses on instructional techniques that enhance community, skill development, and learning outcomes.

 Five Elements that Promote Learner Collaboration and Group Work in Online Courses